mechaphysis/fend-project-neightborhood-map-react/README.md

 * Modify CSS for a fresher look
 * Allow the user to search locations by categories (i.e restaurants, hotels, etc)
 * Refactor code for a cleaner separation of concerns using [Redux](https://redux.js.org/)
+* Integrate more data from other APIs.
+For example Wikipedia for some detailed descriptions.

 ## Contributing